-- Prompt engineering is transitioning from “craft” to interface design — defining how humans control AI through text.
+- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

-- Following O’Reilly’s “Future-Proof Inputs” framework, reliable prompts share traits with robust APIs: explicit inputs, minimal ambiguity, and measurable outputs.
+- The book O’Reilly’s “Future-Proof Inputs”, shows reliable prompts: explicit inputs, minimal ambiguity, and measurable outputs.

-- AI won’t replace engineers; engineers using structured prompting will outperform those who don’t.
+- AI won’t replace engineers; engineers using AI will.

-- Treat prompts as language protocols, not magic spells — design, test, and version them.
+- Prompts are more similar to language protocols, that to magic spells — design, test, and version them.

-The rise of large language models (LLMs) has shifted interaction design from buttons and forms to natural language.
-For engineers, founders, and researchers, the prompt is now the primary interface to AI systems.
+The rise of large language models (LLMs) has shifted the interaction design from buttons to natural language.
+For us (I mean engineers), a prompt is one of the primary interfaces to AI systems.

-This transformation matters because language has become the new control layer — yet it remains largely invisible, inconsistent, and untested.
-Formalizing prompt engineering bridges human intent and model behavior with the same rigor once applied to UI and API design.
+This transformation matters because language has become the new control layer — yet it remains largely invisible, inconsistent, and untested (shout out for the QAs).
+Formalizing prompt engineering bridges human intent and model behavior with the same rigor once was applied to UI and API design.

 Some Background